stefunk/stefunk.github.io/_posts/2015-01-11-build-a-static-site-assemble.markdown

 ---

 {% raw %}
 I really like static site generators.
 They're easy to use and perfect when you need to set up a bunch of html pages, without depending on server side languages.
-As you can see also these blog is made using Jekyll.
+As you can see also this blog is made using Jekyll.

 I was working on an simple site for a designer (few pages, no server side interactions, a lot of photos) and I decided to create a *build&serve*